Leonid Boguslavsky

 Leonid Boguslavsky (born June 17, 1951 Moscow, Soviet Union) is a USSR-born Canadian entrepreneur, scientist and venture capital investor.
 He was named the Internet investor of the year (Forbes, 2012) and the most successful investor of the year (RBC, 2017).
 He is the founder of RTP Global, a venture capital firm with offices in New York, London, Paris, Bangalore and Dubai.
 He was one of the first investors in companies such as Datadog or Delivery Hero.
 Boguslavsky is in Forbes' billionaires list.
 His wealth is self-made from venture capital investments with more than 99% created outside of Russia.
 He is widely considered one of the most successful technology investors.
+In the global Forbes 2023 ranking, he occupied the 787th place with a fortune of $8.6 billion.

 Early life

-Boguslavsky's father was the computer engineer and scientist Dr. Boris Kagan, who had a daughter Maria with his second wife Natalya Grigorievna Valentinova (born 1930) and lived with his second wife at Marina del Rey in Los Angeles at the time of his death on 7 November 2013, and his mother is Kagan's first wife Zoya Boguslavskaya who was married from 1964 until his death on 1 June 2010 to the poet Andrei Voznesensky who was a student of the author of Doctor Zhivago Boris Pasternak and during the Khrushchev Thaw had travelled to the United States in the 1960s and met with Robert Kennedy, Marilyn Monroe, Arthur Miller and Allen Ginsberg.
+He was born into the family of writer Zoya Boguslavskaya and scientist-engineer Boris Kagan; he was the stepson of poet Andrei Voznesensky.

 Boguslavsky studied physics-mathematics at school in Moscow, USSR.
 In sixth grade he won the Moscow University Biology Olympiad and went on a year later to win the USSR TV Mathematics Olympiad.
 In 1973 under the rector Fyodor Kochnev, Boguslavsky graduated from the Moscow Institute of Transport Engineering, (MIIT) where his father Boris Kagan taught, majoring in Computer Science and Applied Mathematics.

 From 1973 to 1990, he conducted scientific research at the Institute of Control Sciences of the USSR Academy of Sciences in mathematics for computer systems and networks.
 Upon receiving his Doctorate of Science (Engineering), Boguslavsky wrote articles, scientific books and made inventions while heading his own laboratory.